dehoyostc/agent-communication-protocol/docs/architecture-overview.md

 **What this layer answers:** How does an agent initiate a disclosure?
 How does it request specific claims?
 How does it handle partial disclosures, expired disclosures, and revocations?

 **Current status:** The DISCLOSE operation is defined in CARP v0.1.
 The VERIFY operation (third-party attestation of a claim) is anticipated but not yet specified.
-Future ACP versions will define the full exchange protocol including multi-turn exchanges where both agents disclose simultaneously.
+Future CARP versions will define the full exchange protocol including multi-turn exchanges where both agents disclose simultaneously.

 **Dependencies:** L1–L4.